dasisdormax/mailmanmod-extension/README.md

 ## License, attributions
-This extension is licensed under the <a href="agpl.txt">GNU Affero General Public License</a>, version 3 or above
+This extension is licensed under the [GNU Affero General Public License](agpl.txt), version 3 or above

-The new icon shamelessly uses the original <a href="https://www.gnu.org/software/mailman/images/logo2010.svg">GNU Mailman logo</a> by Andrija Arsic and glyphs from <a href="http://fontawesome.io">Font Awesome</a> by Dave Gandy.
+The new icon shamelessly uses the original [GNU Mailman logo](https://www.gnu.org/software/mailman/images/logo2010.svg) by Andrija Arsic and glyphs from [Font Awesome](http://fontawesome.io) by Dave Gandy.